nvidia-cosmos/cosmos-predict2/documentations/setup.md

 ```

 ### ARM installation
 When using an ARM platform, like GB200, special steps are required to install the `decord` package.
 You need to make sure that [NVIDIA Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-sdk/download) is downloaded in the root of the repository.
 The installation will be handled by the Conda scripts or Dockerfile.

 ### Option 1: UV

-Note: This has only been tested on Linux x86_64.
+Note: Has only been tested on Linux x86_64.

 ```sh
 # Install uv/just